midibox/mios32/apps/examples/blm_x/README.txt

 see the set LED-colors as hex-number.

 The number of button-changes is also counted and reported to LCD / MIOS-Studio console.
 This value helps you to detect bouncing buttons.
-Use the BLM_X_DebounceDelaySet(..) function to set/modify the debounce_delay (number of scan-cycles to ignore button changes after a change).
+Use the BLM_X_ConfigGet(..) / BLM_X_ConfigSet(..) functions to set/modify the debounce_delay (number of scan-cycles to ignore button changes after a change).
 By default, debouncing is disabled (BLM_X_DEBOUNCE_MODE=0), as the scan cycle (1mS x BLM_X_NUM_ROWS) is enough delay for most of applications / hardware.
 Note that there's also the choice between debounce mode 1 (global button debouncing),